lkesteloot/unsong/unsong.md

 Most of them couldn’t hear him, but a few caught the gist of his message.
 One by one, the songs wavered, but they didn’t die, his men still singing, sure that there must be something worth singing about.
 A few cried out, or raised banners, or started cheering on general principle.

 “Don’t bring me back to them,” the Comet King said, almost sobbing.
-“Take me somewhere else…can’t face them, just now.”
+“Take me somewhere else... can’t face them, just now.”
 Uriel looked down at him, tilted his colossal head in a gesture of confusion.
 “Just for now,” he said.
 “Just for a few hours.
 Somewhere I can think.
 Give me time to think, Uriel.”

 The archangel deposited Jalaketu on a hill a few miles outside of camp.
 Then he gave a long sigh.